-Some states, such as California, Florida, New York, and New Mexico, have their own additional requirements for reporting GHG emissions.
-The MRR is a separate GHG reporting requirement and submission of emissions reports to the state does not exclude an entity subject to MRR from MRR reporting to the EPA.
-Furthermore, the submission of an MRR report to the EPA does not exempt an entity from submitting separate reports that satisfy state GHG reporting requirements.
+Some states, such as California, Florida, and New York, have their own requirements for reporting GHG emissions.
+The MGHGRR is a separate GHG reporting requirement; submission of emissions reports to the state does not exclude an entity subject to MGHGRR from MGHGRR reporting to the EPA.
+Furthermore, submission of a MGHGRR report to the EPA does not exempt an entity from submitting separate reports to satisfy state GHG reporting requirements.

-2.3 Who is subject to the MRR?
+2.3 Who is subject to the MGHGRR?

-Owners and operators of certain facilities that directly emit GHGs, as well as certain suppliers, are subject to the MRR.
+Owners and operators of certain facilities that directly emit GHGs, as well as certain suppliers, are subject to the MGHGRR.
 For military purposes, the owner of the facility is the federal government (which is managed by the Bureau of Land Management) and the operator is the military entity (i.e., the specific installation) responsible for operations at the facility.
-The operator is the entity responsible for MRR compliance.
-The MRR applies only to USAF installations that meet the threshold requirements listed in 40 CFR 98, Subpart A. Applicability provisions for direct emitters of GHGs are summarized in tables referred to in 40 CFR 98.2(a)(1), (2), and (3).
-These tables are presented here as Table 2-1, Source Categories and USAF Applicability, Table 2-2, Source Category List, and Table 2-3, Source Categories (Suppliers).
+The operator is the entity responsible for MGHGRR compliance.
+The MGHGRR applies only to USAF installations that meet the threshold requirements listed in 40 CFR 98, Subpart A. Applicability provisions for direct emitters of GHGs are summarized in tables referred to in 40 CFR 98.2(a)(1), (2), and (3).
+These tables are presented here as Table 2-1 Source Categories and USAF Applicability, Table 2-2 Source Category List, and Table 2-3 Source Categories (Suppliers).

 The owners or operators of any facility located in the United States, U.S. territories, or under/attached to the Outer Continental Shelf (as defined in 43 U.S.C.
-1331) that meet any of the following conditions must report under the MRR:
+1331) that meet any of the following conditions must report under the MGHGRR:

-• Source Automatically Subject to Reporting: A facility that contains any source category listed in Table 2-1, Source Categories and USAF Applicability, in any calendar year beginning in 2010 is automatically subject to reporting.
+• Source Automatically Subject to Reporting: A facility that contains any source category listed in Table 2-1, in any calendar year beginning in 2010 is automatically subject to reporting.
 For these facilities, the annual GHG report must cover stationary fuel combustion sources and all other applicable source categories.
 Most of the source categories listed in Table 2-1 relate strictly to production; therefore, they are not applicable to the Air Force.
 However, there are two source categories [Municipal Solid Waste (MSW) landfills and electrical transmission/distribution equipment] that may have potentially applied to Air Force facilities.
-However, based on November 2015 APIMS data, NO Air Force facilities are subject to reporting under MSW Landfills (40 CFR 98 Subpart HH) or Electrical Transmission and Distribution Equipment Use (40 CFR 98 Subpart DD) source categories.
+Based on February 2019 APIMS data, NO Air Force facilities are subject to reporting under MSW Landfills (40)

+CFR 98 Subpart HH) or Electrical Transmission and Distribution Equipment Use (40 CFR 98 Subpart DD) source categories.